Probate Litigation & Legal Concerns

-Under probate law, a probate court will identify the assets of the deceased, decide on the payment of taxes and other expenses, and distribute the property among legal heirs as provided in the will.
+Under probate law, a probate court will identify the assets of the deceased, decide on the payment of taxes and other expenses, and distribute the property among legal heirs as provided in the will or intestate succession rules.
 Most matters handled by probate courts, such as admitting wills and assigning executors, are standard and uncontested.
 Any legal contest that arises due to a person’s death or mental incapacity will be filed in a probate court and can be categorized as probate litigation.
-This process involves court battles among those still living over issues such as guardianship and conservatorship, powers of attorney, patient advocate designations, and living wills.
+This process involves court battles among those still living over issues such as guardianships and conservatorships, powers of attorney, will or trust contests, and living wills.

 Probate litigation can refer to a number of situations.
 Common examples include:

-Suits regarding the wording or construction of wills and trusts;
+- Suits regarding the construction or interpretation of wills and trusts;

 Even if there is a valid challenge to an estate, most states have a strict statute of limitations.
 The probate court will not proceed with a claim that surpasses the legal limit.
 Thus, seeking legal counsel as soon as possible is highly recommended for individuals who want to contest an estate.